 I offer Sinn Féin's support to the proposal that we sit on Monday afternoon as it would allow Senators to travel from their respective areas.
 I welcome the passing of the legislation in the Dáil last night and I hope we can have a respectful debate.
 We should not forget that, since the decisive vote on 25 May, more than 1,600 people have travelled overseas for an abortion, and 550 have imported safe but illegal abortion pills.
 The reality of the eighth amendment continues and hopefully we can make improvements to the Bill next week.

 I agree with Senator McDowell that this is a civilised House and there is plenty of scope for us to have a fair and respectful debate this afternoon and next week.
 I do not think for one second that we should bulldoze the legislation through the House or that we should simply rubber stamp things.
 Nor do I subscribe to the view that some people are morally inferior to others in this House.
-I referred to this point on the Order of Business yesterday and I suggested that some people just think they are better than others.
+I referred to this point on the Order of Business yesterday and suggested some people just thought they were better than others.

 Senator Ruane and others raised the possibility of sitting on Monday.
 The Health (Regulation of Termination of Pregnancy) Bill 2018 will be discussed today and next week.
 I have no difficulty with sitting on Monday but it would have to be Monday afternoon.
 It would require the Cathaoirleach to allow it because the deadline for submitting Committee Stage amendments is tomorrow and we would have to allow the Bills Office to at least have Monday morning to get the amendments to us for Monday.
 I think 11.30 a.m. is a bit early for rural Senators, as well as for the Bills Office.
 I am agreeable to sit on Monday and Tuesday for Committee Stage but we may need a break between Committee Stage and Report Stage.